 Follow the best hunting practices and wear blaze orange to alert other hunters and non-hunters to your presence.
 Stick to places with abundant food sources such as near waterways or forests with trees like black walnut, hickory, or oak species.

-You may find it helpful to scout your hunting area before you load up to find the trees that are producing.
+You may find it helpful to scout your hunting area before you load up to find the producing trees.
 Some species will have nuts or fruit every other year.

-Also read: When Do Squirrels Have Babies? so that you’ll know when not to kill squirrels.
+Also read: When Do Squirrels Have Babies? so you’ll know when not to kill squirrels.

 Though the meat quantity will not be enough for a single person, it tastes.
 It is safe to eat squirrels from your backyard if it isn’t listed as danger species.
 Many places in the US banned the killing of grey squirrels.